fleschutz/my-backups/README.md

 1. Connect the next backup disk to the computer and open the top folder **📁my-backups** and then **📁scripts**.
 2. Execute a script, e.g. **📄Backup_my_Downloads.bat** to copy your download folder into  **📁my-backups**.
 Afterward, execute any other appropriate script.
 3. Disconnect the backup disk and store it in a safe place.
-4. Repeat all steps at least every week.
+4. Repeat steps 1-3 every day/week/month.

 🪂 Recover your Data
 ---------------------